(Citi is a CardRatings.com advertiser)

 American Airlines AAdvantage MileUp℠ Card vs. Citi AAdvantage®Platinum Select World Elite Mastercard

 The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is a great choice for those who love the structure of the American Airlines AAdvantage MileUp℠ Card, but who are looking for a few more benefits.
-With the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, new cardholders can earn up to 50,000 American Airlines AAdvantage® bonus miles: 40,000 AAdvantage® miles after making $2,000 in purchases in the first 3 months and 10,000 after making a total of $6,000 in purchases in the first 12 months of account opening.* Additionally, earn 2 AAdvantage® miles for every $1 spent at gas stations, restaurants and on eligible American Airlines purchases.* This card may be an excellent choice if you frequently use it to fill up at the gas pump on the way to your favorite restaurant.
+With the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, new cardholders can earn 50,000 American Airlines AAdvantage® bonus miles after spending $2,500 on their new card within the first three months.* Additionally, earn 2 AAdvantage® miles for every $1 spent at gas stations, restaurants and on eligible American Airlines purchases.* This card may be an excellent choice if you frequently use it to fill up at the gas pump on the way to your favorite restaurant.

 The perks don't stop there.
 The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® also includes: